Pier-Two/lantern/README.md

 ## License

-Lantern is released under the terms of the Apache 2.0 license.
+Lantern is released under the terms of the MIT license.
 See [LICENSE](LICENSE) for details.